How to write a business plan for a craft beer bar?

 - Top mistakes to avoid in your business plan

-Do you know entrepreneurs interested in starting or growing a beer bar?
+Do you know entrepreneurs interested in starting or growing a craft beer bar?
 Share this article with them!